in-my-minds-eye/in-my-minds-eye.github.io/content/english/news/post-end-indiegogo.md

 draft: false
 ---

-Our Indiegogo campaign officially wrapped up on August 4th, after being extended from 40 to the maximum 60 days.
+The Indiegogo campaign for our short documentary officially wrapped up on August 4th, after being extended from 40 to a maximum of 60 days.
 We want to express our heartfelt gratitude to everyone who believed in our project and supported us along the way.

-Your contributions are making a real difference and will help us move forward with the production of the film.
+Your contributions and donations are making a real difference and will help us move forward with the production of the film.

 We can’t wait to share more with you as the journey continues!